Up to 60% off sofas & mattresses — limited‑time deals.

 Which model is best for hot sleepers?

-Marcus felt the high-density option stayed a bit fresher in practice, likely because it felt less insulating and allowed more airflow around the structure.
-The spring models were neutral, not cooling-forward.
+Marcus felt the high-density option stayed a bit fresher in practice.
+The spring models were neutral overall.

 Previous post